Only 9,242 students earn a degree in Anthropology each year, which means it is ranked only 53rd out of 384 in appeal.

 Learn about the top ranked colleges and universities for Anthropology majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 University of Michigan - Ann Arbor is among your best bets if you're planning on studying Anthropology.
 Students from the anthropology major at University of Michigan - Ann Arbor get 16.9% above the average graduate with the same degree.
-The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.
+With over 20,000 undergraduates, University of Michigan - Ann Arbor is among the biggest schools in the U.S..

-Every student who is interested in Anthropology needs to look into University of California - Santa Cruz.
-University of California - Santa Cruz offers graduate degrees in anthropology for those interested in an advanced degree.
-Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.
+Any student pursuing a degree in Anthropology has to check out Brown University.
+Brown University offers graduate degrees in anthropology for those interested in an advanced degree.
+Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.